kantarcise/notebook/Success/readme.md

 30/09/2022

+*"You are an aiming creature.
+You look to at a point and you move towards it.
+It's built right into you.*

+*So, you have an aim.
+Let's say your aim is the highest possible aim.
+Then that sets up the world around you."*

+...

 # Celebrating Steve - Apple

 <p align="center"> <a href="https://www.youtube.com/watch?v=CeSAjK2CBEA">
   <img src="steve.png">